charlesrosenbauer/Bzo-Compiler/README.md

 * Embedded Bytecode: the intermediate representation mentioned above will have a bytecode format that will be embedded into executable files.
 So long as dependencies can be met, this will allow applications to be recompiled for new platforms without needing the original source code.

 * Compiler API: Much like Jonathan Blow's Jai language, Bzo is planned to offer a compiler API that enables Bzo code to have fine-grained control over what the compiler is doing.
 This enables very powerful debugging tools to be implemented with little effort, and enables automated code review at compile time.

+* Direct Backend: LLVM may be powerful, but it's also slow and makes assumptions about the programming language that are much more pessimistic than what is achievable in a purely functional language.
+A backend that directly produces machine code should be faster, and allow for more freedom with optimization.
+Some potential optimization techniques that could be utilized include Cached Conditionally-Correct Superoptimization, and various forms of Function Fusion.